Hokfu/Energy-Consumption-Model/README.md

 Firstly, I tried to find the relation between numerical features and the target we want to know which is energy load type.
 ![relationship between numerical features and target variable](https://github.com/Hokfu/Energy-Consumption-Model/blob/main/relationship%20between%20%20numerical%20features%20and%20target.png)
 <br>
-We can see that NSM impacts  the most to the load type by checking relations in above violin plot.
+We can see clearly that NSM impacts  the most to the load type by checking relations in above violin plot.
+Violin plot or box plot can be used to find out the distribution of numerical features.
+In this case, I checked the distribution of each numerical features relating to each load type.
 <br>
 <br>
 <br>